RayanoxPersonalProjects/Instagram-follower-booster/README.txt

 A service that boosts your amount of follower on Instagram.
-Project not started, and will begin probably not soon.
-It will be based on one of these the libraries: "https://github.com/brunocvcunha/instagram4j", "https://github.com/instabot-py/instabot.py", "https://github.com/ricardojoserf/instagram-followers-bot", "https://github.com/instagrambot/instabot"
+A service that boosts your amount of follower on Instagram.
+The project uses the library "https://github.com/instagrambot/instabot" for the instagram client part.

 Requirements: To run the project, you must have installed the followings tools (commands) in your environment: